We are The Markup (https://themarkup.org/) — a nonpartisan, nonprofit journalism organization based in New York City. We're hiring!

-To apply, please fill out the form below and submit a cover letter, resume and 3-5 clips of stories you have edited and 3-5 story ideas for enterprise stories you might want to assign to reporters on your team.
+To apply, please fill out the form below and submit a cover letter, resume and 3-5 clips and 3-5 stories you would want to pursue with access to the social media feeds of a nationally representative panel.
 Please do not contact the hiring manager directly, and please do not send a resume to staff at their individual email addresses.

 If reasonable accommodation is needed to participate in the job application or interview process, don’t hesitate to contact firstname.lastname@example.org.